 Thanksgiving barbecue turkey is for anyone who wonders why every holiday can’t be filled with BBQ and simple sides.

-It’s juicy, has a terrific sweet and smoky flavor, and has a bit of a spicy kick to it, as well.
+It’s juicy, and has a terrific sweet and smoky flavor.
 It also takes minimal effort to cook, making it ideal for beginning chefs on their first holiday dinner.

-This golden-brown bird has a bit of blackened Cajun flair, making it perfect if you have family coming in from Louisiana.
+This golden-brown bird has a bit of blackened Cajun flair.
+It the perfect roasted turkey with a Louisiana twist.

 When it comes to a flavor-packed main course, it’s hard to beat this one.